Other / mixed grade configuration · Little Rock, AR

 What is the racial and ethnic makeup of School for the Deaf Schools?

-The largest demographic group at School for the Deaf Schools is White at 46.2%.
-The school serves a diverse student body in Little Rock, AR.
+The largest demographic group at School for the Deaf Schools is White at 46.2% of enrollment, in Little Rock, AR.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 65.4/100.

 What is the Resource Investment Index for School for the Deaf Schools?

-School for the Deaf Schools has a Resource Investment Index of 59/100 (C) based on 2 factors: student-teacher ratio.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+School for the Deaf Schools has a Resource Investment Index of 59/100 (higher reported resources relative to schools nationally) based on 2 factors: student-teacher ratio, gifted-program reporting.
+Not a test-score or academic measure (national median ~41/100, see methodology).
 Limited indicators were available, so the index reflects partial data.